ColinSeger/OstenEngine/README.md

+# OstenEngin

-Work in progress game "engine" made in C++ and vulkan
+Is a work in progress game "engine" made in C++ and Vulkan, tried to use minimal dependencies for this project while still keeping the development withing resonable time.

 To build this project you need to be able to run the vkcube command, info on that can be found at https://vulkan.lunarg.com/